adjohnston85/Lamia/README.md

 ## Majel submission scripts

-The Batch_script_submission directory contains four BASH wrapper scripts used to simplify the process of submitting sequence files to Majel.py and SLURM.
+The Batch_script_submission/ directory contains four BASH wrapper scripts used to simplify the process of submitting sequence files to Majel.py and SLURM.
 These BASH submission scripts allow users to input settings without altering the BASH submission script code.
 These wrapper scripts also produce detailed logs of parameter inputs and pipeline outputs and errors.
 If SLURM is present these scripts are submitted as jobs using the 'sbatch' command, otherwise they are run as background jobs using 'nohup' and '&'.